MangoTeam/replication-package/README.md

 You can get `$VM_NAME` either from the VirtualBox GUI or `cat .vagrant/machines/default/virtualbox/id`.

 By default, the vagrant image is set up such that `/vagrant` maps to the root replication package; and also, if using VirtualBox, the VM is configured with 8GB of memory and 2 CPU cores (see lines 8 and 9 of `Vagrantfile`).
 Please adjust to your own machine as needed.

+## Instructions: A Note on VM Performance

+Note that replicating our results in a virtual machine, either through Vagrant, or with the provided VirtualBox image, will be slower than running outside of a VM.
+We evaluated our results on a machine with a quad-core 4ghz Intel i-6700k processor with 32GB of RAM.

+If you wish to, the included `provision.sh` shows which packages must be installed, and how to build/link each included component.
+On an Ubuntu or Debian system, it is sufficient to change $ROOT_DIR to the parent folder of this README.

 Further details, including instructions for running experiments, can be found below, in the **Package Structure** section.